Lifestyle Masochism Example (The Rice)

 Just the rice isn’t exciting for her, either.
 She yanks on my hair, pinches my nipples hard, hits me wherever’s accessible, tries to get me to go down on her, but the angles don’t really work, and it’s brief.
 I squirm, but stay on the rice.

-Today’s lecture is, “You know, if I did this to someone else, I’d be like, in jail.
+Today’s lecture is, “You know, if I did this to someone else, I’d be, like, in jail.
 But you, you love it.”
 But me, I beg for it.
 But me, I can handle whatever she throws at me.
 But me, I’ll do anything for her.
 But me, I’m incomplete without the suffering.

 She picks up a metal ruler from her desk.
 It’s there for drawing and such, but it’s handy.
 She traces the front of my left thigh and selects a spot, tapping it.
 I tense and wriggle in anticipation.
 “Stay still,” she reminds me.
 “Keep your hands out of the way.
 This is metal; if you move your hand, I’ll break your wrist.”